-Technical translators specialise in the translation of texts in technical fields, including but not limited to IT, engineering, biochemistry, and medicine.
-The content can come in the form of manuals, detailed specifications, and legal extracts, among many others.
-A skilled technical translator must have excellent command of the terminology and writing conventions used in their field, and employ tools such as technical dictionaries and glossaries to find the optimal match between the source and target.
+Technical translators specialise in the translation of texts in technical fields, such as IT, engineering, biochemistry, and medicine.
+Content can come in the form of manuals, detailed specifications, or legal extracts, among many others.
+A skilled technical translator must have excellent command of the terminology and writing conventions used in their field and employ tools such as technical dictionaries and glossaries to find the best match between the source and target.
 As technical copies do not require interpretation, they tend to be quite literal.

 Simply fill out the form below with as much detail as you can, and we’ll send you a quote within 24hrs — that includes your first-time 20% discount.